Artezio/SURVEYBUILDER/demo-app/README.md

 # **About**

 This app was designed to show how components, models, and converters work together.
-If you don't know about art-forms check it [README.md](./../../README.md "@art-forms").
+If you don't know about surveybuilder check it [README.md](./../../README.md "@surveybuilder").
 ***
 ### **This application has 4 pages:**
 * Questionnaire list